jostylr/event-when/eventwhen.md

 ### Once

 This method produces a wrapper around a provided function that automatically removes the handler after a certain number of event firings (once is default).
-To grab the new handler for possible manual removal, check the .last property immediately.
+The new handler is what is returned.

     function (ev, f, n, first) {
         var emitter = this,